pansapiens/robosmurfy/README.markdown

 TODO:
 ---------------------
-* Fix things so that formatting is preserved (currently formatting is lost ... annoying).
+* Fix things so that formatting is preserved (currently formatting is lost ... annoying). ( use something like: annotations = blip.GetAnnotations(); for a in annotations:; reapply annotations based on a.name, a.value and a.range.
+See http://www.alanwestbrook.com/wavebot/synshedbot.py for an example of setting annotations ).

 * Convert most (all?) substitutions to regexes, to deal with capitalization (eg House vs. house).